 This unit contains an Integrated Gas Controller (IGC) board.
 The IGC control board uses a flue gas pressure switch that senses pressure drop in the heat exchanger due to the combustion inducer.
-See Fig. 51.
+See Fig. 47.

-Fig. 51 - Flue Gas Pressure Switch and Pressure Sense Tube (Typical Location)
+Fig. 47 - Flue Gas Pressure Switch and Pressure Sense Tube (Typical Location)

 When the thermostat calls for heating, power is sent to W on the Integrated Gas Controller (IGC) board.
 An LED (light emitting diode) on the IGC board turns on and remains on during normal operation.
 A check is made to ensure that the rollout switch and limit switch are closed, and that the pressure switch is open.
 If the check was successful, the induced draft motor is energized.
 When the pressure in the heat exchanger is low enough to close the pressure switch, the ignition activation period begins.
 Once ignition occurs, the IGC board will continue to monitor the condition of the rollout switch, the limit switches, the pressure switch, and the flame sensor.
 Assuming the unit is controlled through a room thermostat set for "fan auto," 45 seconds after ignition occurs, the indoor fan motor will energize, and the outdoor air dampers will open to their minimum position.
 If the "over temperature limit" opens prior to the start of the indoor fan blower, the IGC will shut down the burners, and the control will shorten the 45 second delay to 5 seconds less than the time to trip the limit.
 For example, if the limit trips at 37 seconds, the control will change the "fan on delay" from 45 seconds to 32 seconds.
 Once the "fan on delay" has been modified, it will not change back to 45 seconds unless power is reset to the control.
 On units with 2 stages of heat, W2 closes and initiates power to the second stage of the main gas valve when additional heat is required.
-See Fig. 54 for IGC operating sequence.

 When the thermostat is satisfied, W1 and W2 open and the gas valve closes, interrupting the flow of gas to the main burners.
 If the call for W1 lasted less than 1 minute, the heating cycle will not terminate until 1 minute after W1 became active.
 If the unit is controlled through a room thermostat set for fan auto, the indoor fan motor will continue to operate for an additional 90 seconds, then stop.
 An LED indicator is provided on the IGC to monitor operation.
-See Table 8 for details on the IGC board LED alarm codes.

-See Fig. 52 for IGC board component layout.
-Fig. 53 is a typical IGC control wiring diagram.
+See Fig. 48 for IGC board component layout.
+Fig. 49 is a typical IGC control wiring diagram.
+See Table 8 for IGC board LED alarm codes.

-Fig. 52 - IGC Board Component Layout
+Fig. 48 - IGC Board Component Layout

-Fig. 53 - Typical IGC Control Wiring Diagram
+Fig. 49 - Typical IGC Control Wiring Diagram

-Table 8 - IGC Board LED Alarm Codes, b, c, d
+Table 8 - IGC Board LED Alarm Codes^{a,b,c,d}